1987–88 Washington Capitals season: Playoffs

 Less than a minute later, Gartner was sprung again by Ridley down his favored right wing.
 Gartner beat one defenseman, drew the second one to him, and then sent a perfect pass across to Peter Sundstrom.
 The redirect was on target, but Hextall somehow got back to make arguably his best save of the series, robbing Sundstrom from point-blank range.
 Washington kept the pressure on and about a minute later almost won it again, this time it was Hunter from behind the net setting up Bobby Gould, whose backhand one-timer from just above the crease was kicked out by Hextall's stick.

 Gould got another shot after Washington retrieved Philadelphia's clear and Murray Craven skated the loose puck out of the Flyer zone.
 He got as far as the Caps blue line where he was poke-checked by Larry Murphy.
 Craven tried to return the favor as he went off the ice for a line change, but the puck bounced off Scott Stevens' skate and came right back to Murphy.
 That's when Murphy looked up and saw Hunter making a hard u-turn just past the red line with his stick raised.
 Hunter perfectly split three Flyers and Murphy hit him in stride right at the blue line.
 Hunter cruised in and later said he didn't know what he was going to do until the last moment when he saw an opening between Hextall's pads.
 The man who six years earlier won a deciding Game 5 (best-of-5 series) for Quebec with an overtime goal against Montreal, feathered a slithering shot that hit the back of the net 5:57 into overtime, giving the Capitals a thrilling 5–4 victory and a 4–3 series triumph.
+In the process, the Capitals became the first team in NHL history to comeback from a 3-1 deficit the year after blowing a 3-1 lead.

 The game would not only be one of the most disheartening and gut-wrenching for Flyer fans, it would also be the last for Philadelphia's young crackerjack head coach Mike Keenan, who left in the offseason to take the head job with the Chicago Blackhawks.

 As for Washington, the victory was recently voted the #1 game in the history of the franchise.